-Cagayan de Oro city-at-a-glance
+Cagayan de Oro Real Estate & Community Guide

 Cagayan De Oro’s name was derived from the word cagaiang, the name given by the Spanish colonizers to the settlement’s river because of its close similarity to the Cagayan River in Cagayan Valley in Luzon.
 When the Spanish colonizers found gold in the riverbeds of Cagayan in the mid-16th century, the words “de Oro,” meaning ‘golden’ were attached to its name.

 What’s The Realty Market Like?

 Housing in Cagayan de Oro mainly consists of single family houses on lots of 100 to 500 square meters.
 The old residential areas are adjacent to the downtown area which are Barangay Nazareth and Macasandig in the south, Consolacion and Macabalan on the north side, Camaman-an on the east side and Carmen on the west side .
 The new residential developments are in the uptown area which are compose of Pueblo de Oro, Xavier Estates and Vista Lands in upper Carmen.

 Pueblo De Oro – a 360-hectare property for mixed use development started in 1995.
 Pueblo de Oro is a township project masterplanned by Louis Berger International, where SM mall and Xavier University Secondary and Elementary Schools are located.
 It is also the future site of the Roman Catholic Church and Residence of the Archbishop of Cagayan de Oro.

 More importantly, it also features joint-venture subdivision projects covering basically all the economic classes from A to E. And, of course, it also has, a golf estate – with its 18-hole, all-weather championship golf course designed by Robert Trent Jones II, and ranked as the country’s fourth best golf course by Golfing Philippines.